jaffaszt/istio101/workshop/exercise-4/README.md

     Combine one of the public IPs and the port together and add `/kiali` to access the service.
 For example: `169.61.73.131:32075/kiali`

-5. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
-Login with the following username/password: admin/admin.
+5. Login with the following username/password: admin/admin.

 6. Click the "Graph" tab on the left side to see the a visual service graph of the various services in your Istio mesh.
 You may need to select a namespace in the dropdown.